trailer driving down interstate bg

 Missing deadlines/failing to file

-The vast majority of people who fail to file on time don’t have any ill intent.
-The reality is that IFTA deadlines sneak up and people are busy with day-to-day tasks.
+The vast majority of people who fail to file their IFTA quarterly report on time don’t have any ill intent.
+The reality is that IFTA deadlines sneak up, and people are busy with day-to-day tasks.
 Still, with a quarterly deadline, it’s imperative that those responsible for filing memorize the following dates:

 Estimating in their reports

 It’s easy to think that estimating your average miles per gallon or your miles traveled is harmless, especially with how time-consuming IFTA reporting can be.
-However, estimating your IFTA fuel calculations could lead not only to possible consequences, but also potentially cause you to miss out on refunds or tax credits.
+However, estimating your IFTA fuel calculations could lead to possible consequences and potentially cause you to miss out on refunds or tax credits.

 Omitted information